hhandika/segui/website/docs/cli-usage/seq_filter.md

 # Sequence Filtering

-The sequence filtering method works at the sequence level, which differs from the SEGUL alignment filtering feature, which works on the alignment level.
-If you use the alignment filtering feature, it will filter the entire alignment that does not meet the filtering criteria.
-However, the sequence filtering feature will remove sequences that do not meet the criteria while still retaining the same alignment if there is at least one sequence left in the alignment.
-The app will never overwrite your original datasets; it will create new files with the filtered sequences.
+The sequence filtering method works at the sequence level, which differs from the SEGUL [alignment filtering](/docs/cli-usage/filter) feature, which works on the alignment level.
+Using the alignment filtering feature will filter the entire alignment that does not meet the filtering criteria.
+However, the sequence filtering feature will remove sequences that do not meet the criteria while retaining the same alignment if at least one sequence is left in the alignment.
+The feature works on many alignments simultaneously and will never overwrite your original datasets; it will create new files with the filtered sequences.

 Available filtering methods: